wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 call `cleanUpAfterRequest()` to retry the next entry in the MSHR register.
 This drives forward the simulation progress, when requests are waiting in MSHR registers.

+3. Certain requests may already be in progress, which is checked by calling `getInProgress()`, when their preceding requests complete or when a response is received and handled.
+This indicates that the request has completed the first half of the split transaction, and is waiting for the responses, and hence need not be retried on completion of the preceding request.
+In this case, these requests will not be retried by `cleanUpAfterRequest()` and ``cleanUpAfterResponse()``.
+Correspondingly, when a request finishes its first half execution, then the handler needs to call `setInProgress()` to set the in progress flag.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests, CPU-initiated flush requests, and external requests (i.e., downgrades and invalidations), in separate sections.